CloudSnorkel/cdk-github-runners/API.md

 GitHub Actions runner group name.

 If specified, the runner will be registered with this group name.
 Setting a runner group can help managing access to self-hosted runners.
-It requires a paid GitHub account.
+It requires a paid GitHub account and organization level runner registration.

 The group must exist or the runner will not start.